Northern League (baseball, 1993–2010): All-Star Game

-The Northern League has hosted an annual All-Star Game since 1997.
-The venue changes annually.
-Its format pits the all-stars from each division against each other.
-In 2008 and 2009 there were no divisions during the regular season so the league temporarily split to have the "Chicagoland" clubs play the "I-29" clubs in 2008 and the "Great Lakes" clubs play the "Great Plains" clubs in 2009.
-In 2010 the Northern League played the Golden League all-stars.
+The Northern League hosted an annual All-Star Game starting in 1997.
+The venue changed annually.
+Its format pitted the all-stars from each division against each other.
+In 2008 and 2009, there were no divisions during the regular season so the league temporarily split to have the "Chicagoland" clubs play the "I-29" clubs in 2008 and the "Great Lakes" clubs play the "Great Plains" clubs in 2009.
+In 2010, the Northern League played the Golden League all-stars.